mggg/VoteKit/docs/social_choice_docs/scr.rst

 The Earthmover distance is a measure of how far apart two distributions are over a given metric space.
-In our case, the metric space is the ``BallotGraph`` endowed with the shortes path metric.
+In our case, the metric space is the ``BallotGraph`` endowed with the shortest path metric.
 We then consider a ``PreferenceProfile`` to be a distribution that assigns the number of times a ballot was cast to a node of the ``BallotGraph``.
 Informally, the Earthmover distance is the minimum cost of moving the “dirt” piled on the nodes by the first profile to the second profile given the distance it must travel.
+For a formal definition, see `here. <https://en.wikipedia.org/wiki/Earth_mover%27s_distance>`_

 :math:`L_p` Distance
 --------------------